autobrr/autobrr.com/docs/api.md

 ### Authentication

 All API requests require an API key for authentication.
-This key can be generated from your autobrr dashboard.
+This key can be generated from your autobrr dashboard by going to `Settings` -> `API keys`.
 Remember to always keep your API key confidential.

 ![API dashboard](/img/api-dashboard.png)